bakeiro/Light-PHP-documentation/docs/index.md

 ### Introduction

-`Light-PHP` is a Micro PHP framework easy to understand, to read and to modify!
+`Light-PHP` it's a Micro PHP framework easy to understand, to read and modify!
-The target it's to create a PHP site using this framework which makes possible start working without reading in massive documentations of highly complex professional frameworks.
+The target it's to create a PHP framework which makes possible start working without reading in massive documentations of highly complex professional frameworks.

-This PHP site comes with all the basic things (`login`, `navbar`, `admin panel`, `framework css`), so in case you start a project using this technology, you don't start from the beginning, just start adapting the sample site to your project, so a part of work is done!.
+This framework comes with a sample website including the basic things (`login`, `navbar`, `admin panel`, `framework css`), so in case you start a project you have the option to don't start from the beginning, just start adapting your project to the sample site so a part of work is done!
 This framework it's optimized for Apache web servers, and MySql servers.

 More info  [Github project](https://github.com/bakeiro/Light-PHP/)